 (R.C.
-3313.902; Sections 610.20 and 610.21 (amending Sections 263.10 and 263.270 of H.B.
-59 of the 130th General Assembly))
+3313.902; Sections 263.10 and 263.270 of H.B.
+59 of the 130th General Assembly, amended in Sections 610.20 and 610.21 of the bill)

-The act establishes the Adult Career Opportunity Pilot Program to permit certain institutions, with approval of the State Board of Education and the Chancellor of the Board of Regents, to develop and offer programs of study that allow eligible students (those who are at least 22 years old and have not received a high school diploma or a certificate of high school equivalence) to obtain a high school diploma.
-For purposes of this provision, an eligible institution is a community college, technical college, state community college, or "Ohio technical center" recognized by the Chancellor that provides post-secondary workforce education.
+The bill establishes the Adult Career Opportunity Pilot Program to permit certain institutions, with approval of the State Board of Education and the Chancellor of the Board of Regents, to develop and offer programs of study that allow eligible students (those who are at least 22 years old and have not received a high school diploma or a certificate of high school equivalence) to obtain a high school diploma.
+For purposes of this provision, an eligible institution is a community college, technical college, state community college, or Ohio technical center recognized by the Chancellor that provides post-secondary workforce education.